-BMW AND MINI COOPER WHEEL BALANCE
+BMW, MINI COOPER & MERCEDES WHEEL BALANCE

 First, the weight of your car impacts the lasting quality of your tire’s tread.
 Lighter cars provide a unique need for tire balancing.
 Remember the olden days of heavy machinery?
 Back then, the cars weighed so much and put so much pressure on the tires that it dampened vibrations and actually helped with balance, making tread maintenance less frequent and less necessary to keep up with.
 Now, cars are far lighter and the balance is easier to throw off, causing faster wearing down of your tire threads.
 Softer suspensions have a similar effect.